storageos/tutorials/provisioning-storage/003-mount-volume.md

-To use StorageOS volumes with containers, you use the standard Docker run command with some additional flats.
+To use StorageOS volumes with containers, you use the standard Docker run command with some additional flags.
 Let's run a container with a shell so we can run commands inside the container.

 `docker run -it --volume-driver storageos --volume myvol:/data busybox sh`{{execute}}